nanonyme/simplepreprocessor/README.md

 Gotchas
 ---------

-Supported macros: ifdef, ifndef, define, undef
+Supported macros: ifdef, ifndef, define, undef, include

 Limitations:
  * multiline defines supported but whitespace handling may not be 1:1 with